The TABLET trial

 The trial is no longer recruiting.
 A total of 952 women have been recruited to date and this is enough to show whether the treatment makes a difference or not.

-The trial results are expected to be available in Spring 2018.
+The trial results are expected to be available in Autumn 2018.
 This may seem like a very long time to be waiting for the trial results.
 The reason for this time-frame is that the team needs to follow up all the women taking part throughout their treatment and pregnancies, once they conceive (and sadly, some won’t).
+They then need to analyse the results, comparing outcomes of the treatment and placebo groups, and prepare their report for publication.
 We will bring you the results as soon as they are available.

 We’ve kept information about the trial below for those who would like to know about it.